 It’s widely speculated that the government will pull forward a ban on the sale of fossil fuel vehicles to a new deadline of 2030.
-That’s great news for a greener UK, but how can DNOs get ready to accomodate an explosion in Electric Vehicle ownership – and the inevitable strain on our LV network?
+That’s great news for a greener UK, but how can DNOs get ready to accommodate an explosion in Electric Vehicle ownership – and the inevitable strain on our LV network?

 By Samir Alilat, Kelvatek

 The deadline for banning sales of carbon-belching petrol and diesel cars could be happening ten years sooner than anticipated.
 Rumours have been swirling in the transport and energy sectors for some time now.
 Ahead of a delayed government white paper – due before Christmas – it’s looking likely that a decade will be shaved off the original 2040 cut-off.
 This new 2030 date will bring the UK in line with several other EU member states that have already accelerated their EV switchover schedules, and ahead of France that is still publicly signalling a 2040 timeframe.

 It is a strong indication of the UK’s intent to deliver on its net-zero target by 2050.
 But while the government has pledged that our energy infrastructure can cope with this wholesale switch to EVs, it poses a challenge for network operators tasked with the job of making it a reality.

 Ten years is the mere blink of an eye in the DNO universe.
 The Guardian reports Graeme Cooper, director of National Grid’s EV project, as saying that our distribution infrastructure is ‘suitably robust’ to cope with the imminent spike in demand from EV charging.
 And while the latest news is hardly a shock to energy stakeholders, the clock could be ticking for DNOs to ensure they are in good shape for the revised 2030 deadline.